paulohahn86/javaspecialist/README.md

 Immersive training of solid fundamentals of the Java Language, Object Orientation, main APIs of the platform, best practices and Clean Code. https://www.algaworks.com

-The is in topics for better understanding of each functionality presented.
+It is in topics for better understanding of each functionality presented.

  -> AbstractClasses